o-drozzdyk/Gallery-React-Native/README.md

-# Project: Unsplash Photo Gallery App
+# Unsplash Photo Gallery App

 This project is a modern web and mobile application for viewing and managing photo collections from Unsplash.
 Below, you'll find information on how to access the live demo, the technologies used, and the various features available.

 ## Demo

-Explore the live demo to experience the Unsplash Photo Gallery App: [Photo Gallery Demo](https://drive.google.com/file/d/1a65bpw5BxQF2kYaczGgKq1vpGAv7i3Av/view?usp=drive_link)
+Explore the live demo to experience the Unsplash Photo Gallery App: [Photo Gallery Demo](https://drive.google.com/file/d/1zh3r73EPqp62poMqnsSlrqMvZqeksOIA/view)

 ## Technologies